CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 ### 2 1 Insufficient Planning for Windows Server 2012 (R2)

 Windows Server 2012 (R2) is a complex, modern operating system that has a large number of features and configuration options.
 An example is the various powerful installable server roles.
 Each additional feature increases the attack surface and increases the likelihood of vulnerabilities and misconfigurations.
-There are also many degrees of freedom in the integration into the domain and the networking with other systems and services.
+Integration into the domain and networking with other systems and services are also very many degrees of freedom.
 Although modern Windows versions bring good default settings in many areas, the basic configuration is still not the safest in any case.
 Inadequate planning can lead to a large number of attack vectors, which attackers can easily exploit.
 In addition, if key decisions are not made prior to the installation, an insecure and undefined condition begins that is difficult to resolve.

 ### 2 2 Careless cloud use
 Windows Server 2012 (R2) offers the ability to use cloud services in various places without having to install any third-party software.
 These include, for example, Microsoft Azure Online Backup or the online storage of BitLocker recovery keys.
-While cloud services can offer advantages in terms of availability in particular, careless use can result in risks to confidentiality as well as dependence on service providers.
+While cloud services can offer benefits in terms of availability in particular, careless use poses risks to confidentiality and dependence on service providers.
 Data on cloud services can thus be put in the hands of unauthorized third parties, whether attackers or state actors.
 If a cloud service is discontinued by the provider, this can have a significant impact on your own business processes.

 ### 2 3 Incorrect administration of Windows servers

 Windows Server 2012 and Windows Server 2012 R2 have many new security-related features compared to the previous versions.
 For other features, subfunctions, parameters, or default configurations have changed.
-If the administrators are not sufficiently trained in the peculiarities of the systems, then configuration errors and malfunctions that could affect not only the functionality but also the security.
+If the administrators are not adequately trained in the special features of the systems, configuration errors and malfunctions that could impair safety as well as functionality are at risk.

 There is a particular danger of inconsistent Windows server security settings (eg in the case of (SMB, RPC or LDAP).)
-If the configuration is not systematically and centrally planned, documented, checked and maintained, a so-called configuration drift threatens: the more the Concrete configurations of functionally similar systems move unfounded and undocumented, the more difficult it is to maintain an overview of the status quo and to maintain security holistically and consistently.
+If the configuration is not systematically and centrally planned, documented, checked and maintained, a so-called configuration drift threatens: the more Concrete configurations of functionally similar systems move unfounded and undocumented, the more difficult it is to maintain an overview of the status quo and to maintain security holistically and consistently.

 ### 2 4 Improper use of Group Policy (GPOs)